gianmarcodogliani/orcap-tcltk/README.md

 # Cadence OrCAD X Capture CIS, Tcl/Tk

 - **getting-started-ITA.pdf**.
-Full guide for the usage of the Tcl/Tk estensions in OrCAD X. Only in italian for now, sorry!!
+Guide on the usage of the Tcl/Tk estensions in OrCAD X. Only in italian for now, sorry!!

 - **cupCusMenu**.
 Copy the script to the capAutoLoad directory and launch the tool.
 A custom pull-down menù is set up within the tool's menù bar!